What is conservation genomics?

 Figure 2: Nanopore sequencing workflow to enable real-time analysis and decreased time to result.

-Joanna explains multiple factors are driving anthropogenic hybridisation of C. aurita: their natural habitat is disappearing due deforestation resulting in ecological competition (less space for different species to live), infectious diseases such as yellow fever (reducing intraspecific mating), and illegal trafficking of the common marmoset (C. jacchus) and subsequent release of this species into the wild.
+Joanna explains multiple factors are driving anthropogenic hybridisation of C. aurita: their natural habitat is disappearing due deforestation resulting in ecological competition (less space for different species to live), infectious diseases such as yellow fever (reducing intraspecific mating), and illegal trafficking of the common marmoset (C. jacchus) with subsequent release of this species into the wild.
 The ability to identify and monitor anthropogenic hybridisation, through accessible genomics, is therefore important as these irreversible effects on the genomics of the native Brazilian buffy-tufted-ear marmoset (C. aurita) population could eventually lead to its extinction but also can be avoided by intervening in the human activities which are driving these changes.

 Non-invasive monitoring